Essential living costs to budget for as a student

 Whether you are staying in halls of residence, a shared student house or you’re going to find your own private accommodation, your first essential cost will always be rent.
 This is so important to pay in full and on time as it will ensure you have a roof over your head.

-There are lots of options for student accommodation and some like this student accommodation Sheffield have their own gyms, social rooms with cinemas, a gaming room, events and Wifi included.
+There are lots of options for student accommodation and some even have their own gyms, social rooms with cinemas, a gaming room, events and Wifi included.
 Finding student accommodation with so many extras included means you can make a saving on your other costs.

 · Bills